QC Main Site Courses Calendar Art Library The Godwin Ternbach Museum

 Debra Priestly, Professor, Painting

 Debra Priestly is a mixed media visual artist living and working in New York City and upstate New York.
 She received an MFA from Pratt Institute and a BFA from The Ohio State University.
-Her work has been featured in numerous solo and group exhibitions throughout the United States and in New Zealand and Guatemala.
-Her work appears in recent publications including Creating Their Own Image: The History of African American Women Artists; Gumbo Ya Ya: Anthology of African-American Women Artists and Bearing Witness: Contemporary Works by African American Women Artists.
-Priestly’s work is part of several permanent and private collections and is represented by June Kelly Gallery, NYC.
+Her work has been featured in numerous solo and group exhibitions throughout the United States and abroad.
+It appears in several publications including Creating Their Own Image: The History of African American Women Artists; Gumbo Ya Ya: Anthology of African-American Women Artists and Bearing Witness: Contemporary Works by African American Women Artists.
+Priestly’s work is also part of several permanent and private collections and is represented by June Kelly Gallery, New York City.

-Priestly has been a fulltime Professor in Studio Art at Queens College since 1998.
-She was Instructor of Art for 5 years at Cooper Union and Visiting Artist at Sarah Lawrence College for 3 years.
-She was also Visiting Artist at Massachusetts College of Art, Parumoana Community Polytechnic New Zealand and The Ohio State University.
+Priestly began teaching at Queens College, Department of Art in 1998.
+She was formerly Instructor of Art at Cooper Union and Visiting Artist at Sarah Lawrence College, Massachusetts College of Art, Parumoana Community Polytechnic New Zealand and The Ohio State University.

 email: debra.priestly@qc.cuny.edu